-Commission ordered special visits are conducted in a timely fashion.
-In no case will the time frame for reporting and conducting the onsite evaluation extend beyond 12 months from the date the Commission is first made aware of any condition requiring a special visit.
+Commission-ordered special visits are conducted in a timely fashion.
+In no case will the time frame for reporting and conducting the on-site evaluation extend beyond 12 months from the date the Commission is first made aware of any condition requiring a special visit.

-- vi.
-The Commission will notify the institution of its decision concerning its Response to the Show Cause Directive within 30 days.
-In all cases, the Commission will allow the institution sufficient time to respond to any findings before any final decision regarding the institution's accredited status is made. - vii.
-The Commission will not consider substantive changes or approve any new courses or programs when an institution is under a Show Cause Directive. - d.
-Deny accreditation to an applicant, or withdraw accreditation from an accredited institution (these actions are appealable see Appealing the Commission's Decision). - i.
-Prior to any final adverse action by the Commission that is based solely upon a failure to meet DEAC Standard X: Financial Responsibility, the institution has the right, for a single occasion, to provide the Commission significant financial information that was not available to the institution prior to the determination of the adverse action, so long as the information bears materially on any financial deficiencies cited by the Commission.
-The Commission shall determine if the financial information submitted by the institution is significant and material, and if it is found to be so, it will consider the new information prior to taking any final action. - ii.
-Any determination made with respect to the significance or materiality of the new financial information submitted as set forth above, will not be subject to a separate appeal by the institution.
+- 6. The Commission will notify the institution of its decision concerning its Response to the Show Cause Directive within 30 days.
+In all cases, the Commission will allow the institution sufficient time to respond to any findings before making any final decision regarding the institution's accredited status. - 7.
+The Commission will not consider substantive changes or approve any new courses or programs when an institution is under a Show Cause Directive. - D. Deny accreditation to an applicant or withdraw accreditation from an accredited institution (these actions are appealable see Appealing the Commission's Decision). - 1.
+Prior to any final adverse action by the Commission that is based solely upon a failure to meet DEAC Standard X: Financial Responsibility, the institution has the right, for a single occasion, to provide the Commission significant financial information that was not available to the institution prior to the determination of the adverse action, as long as the information bears materially on any financial deficiencies cited by the Commission.
+The Commission shall determine if the financial information submitted by the institution is significant and material, and if it is found to be so, the Commission will consider the new information prior to taking any final action.

+2. Any determination made with respect to the significance or materiality of the new financial information submitted as set forth above will not be subject to a separate appeal by the institution.

-8) APPEALING COMMISSION'S ADVERSE DECISION
+VIII.
+APPEALING THE COMMISSION'S ADVERSE DECISION

-a.
-Request for Appeal
+A. Request for Appeal

-i.
-The institution may appeal a decision by the Commission to deny or withdraw accreditation.
+- 1. The institution may appeal a Commission decision to deny or withdraw accreditation.
 The request for appeal must be made using the Application for Appeal.
 The application must be sent with the required fees (see Fees page) to the Executive Director of the Commission within 10 days of the receipt of the Commission's letter advising the institution of the decision to deny or withdraw accreditation.
-The institution's failure to submit the application and fees within 10 days will be deemed a waiver of its right to appeal and cause the Commission's action to become final.

-- ii.
-The institution shall file a written statement of the grounds for its request for appeal within thirty days of the receipt of the notification of the Commission's action.
-The institution's decision to appeal is limited to appealing the factual record that was before the Commission and to the decision which the Commission made in executing its standards and procedures - iii.
+The institution's failure to submit the application and fees within 10 days will be deemed a waiver of its right to appeal and cause the Commission's action to become final. - 2.
+The institution shall file a written statement of the grounds for its request for appeal within thirty (30) days of receiving the notification of the Commission's action.
+The institution's decision to appeal is limited to appealing the factual record that was before the Commission and to the decision that the Commission made in executing its standards and procedures. - 3.
 If the institution's appeal request is not successful, where the decision to deny or withdraw accreditation is upheld and becomes final, the institution is not eligible to re-apply for accreditation for a period of one year from the date of the final action.

-b.
-Appeals Panel
+B. Appeals Panel